rotki/docs/usage-guides/tax-accounting/guide.md

 ---
-description: Step-by-step walkthrough for calculating crypto taxes with rotki, from data setup to PnL report generation.
+description: A step-by-step walkthrough for calculating your crypto taxes with rotki, from setting up your data to generating and reviewing a Profit/Loss report.
 ---

 # Using rotki for Tax Accounting